smerrillunc/deception2/BS/README.md

 - `Results/`: outputs

 ## Pipeline Overview
-1. Mine deceptive examples from real game flows with `bs_deception_miner.py`
+1. Mine deceptive examples from real game flows with the universal miner (`../src/deception_miner.py --game bs`)
 2. Build sentence dataset from `action_reasoning`
 3. LLM-tag each sentence using the taxonomy
 4. Run sentence-level localization debug on a chosen example